 Infuse the oil:

-1. Combine the oil, shallot, ginger slices, garlic cloves, cinnamon stick, bay leaves, Sichuan peppercorns, star anise, and cardamon in a saucepan.
+1. Gather ingredients.
+Combine the oil, shallot, ginger slices, garlic cloves, cinnamon stick, bay leaves, Sichuan peppercorns, star anise, and cardamon in a saucepan.

 🌟 Pro tip: You can also gauge the temperature of the oil by watching the bubbles.
 There should be constant streams of tiny bubbles coming from the dry spices.
 As the shallots and ginger cook, you'll see a bit more active bubbles.
 However, the bubbles should never becomes violent.

-3. After 25 to 30 minutes, strain the aromatics and discard.
+3. Strain aromatics.
+After 25 to 30 minutes, strain the aromatics and discard.
 The shallots, garlic, and ginger should be golden brown, and the oil should be fragrant.

 Make the chili oil:

-4. Keep the oil at 235°F and add half of the chili peppers.
+4. First addition of chili.
+Keep the oil at 235°F and add half of the chili peppers.
 Gently mix the peppers into the oil and cook for 30 seconds to a minute.
 Make sure to keep stirring gently.

-5. Remove the saucepan off of the heat and add the remaining dry chili peppers.
+5. Second addition of chili.
+Remove the saucepan off of the heat and add the remaining dry chili peppers.
 Gently stir the peppers into the oil.
-Add the salt and give the oil a couple of stirs.
+Then, add the salt and give the oil a couple of stirs.

 Store the chili oil in sterilized jars